Creative Coding

 They feel concrete because they show a real or plausible interface.
 But a screenshot can still dodge the point.
 It can show the happy path while the article is about error recovery.
 It can crop away the part where the decision happens.
 It can show fake data that makes every layout problem disappear.

-If a screenshot appears in a technical post, it should prove something.
+If a screenshot appears in a technical post, it should make the claim more accountable.

 Show the awkward state.
 Show the empty result.
 Show the approval prompt with the actual resource name.
 Show the trace view after a tool call fails.
 Show the long label wrapping.
 Show the diff.
 Show the queue with a poisoned job sitting in the dead-letter list.